 - Clean and repaint patio furniture before covering or moving inside.

 - Sprinkler systems need winterization.
-If the water trapped inside isn’t cleared, the lines could expand and crack.
+If you don’t clear the water trapped inside, the lines could expand and crack.

 Fall begins a festive season of the year for many households.
 With numerous gatherings ahead, the best course of action is to try and avoid any unpleasant occurrences by giving the house the attention it needs to run smoothly.
 Preventing and preparing for unseen maintenance issues is a part of homeownership that can’t be overlooked or postponed.